richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

     <embed src='./fragments/tsandcs.html' />

-The content will be loaded by the parser syncronously rather than at load time, which is the case for css stylesheets and images.
+The content will be loaded by the parser syncronously rather than later at load time, which is the case for css stylesheets and images.
 This is to ensure there is a full file content to be parsed.

 The embedded content should be a fragment of valid xhtml / xml rather than a full html file.
+The namespaces are required in the embessed file, as well.

 .. code:: html